I believe that the sum of our experiences shapes and moulds us into the unique people we become.

-We moved around a lot during my childhood, and I have been to more schools than most (eight.
-By the time I was 16 and finished my childhood studies, to be precise).
+We moved around a lot during my childhood, and I have been to more schools than most (Eight, not including tertiary education, to be precise).
 I was always the new girl, the outsider – but never for long.
 I always found my way… and my tribe.
 I still call many of those kids my friends, and we are still showing up for each other’s lives.

 I loved high school – until I didn’t.
 So I left to study art.
 I loved studying art…until I realised I had no idea how I could make a living from it, so I got a job working in a stationery store.

 Having grown up visiting my mother on film sets (she worked in the art department), I quickly saw that the hair and makeup artist got to sit down a lot more than anyone else – and there was even an opportunity to be quite creative at times.
 That suited me.

 I vividly remember the “meeting” between my parents and me about leaving art school to study makeup & hair instead.
 My mother said, “if you do this, you have to finish it!”
 My father said, “You do whatever makes you happy.”
 That meeting was a very defining moment.
 I did both.

 I didn’t become a makeup artist because I loved makeup.
 It just happened to be the medium I could make a living from.
 It has to be said, my career as a makeup artist has afforded me many incredible experiences, life-changing encounters, and personal growth—made up of short stays, beautiful memories and then on to the next thing.